Niseko, Hokkaido: Population

-The total population of Niseko Town as of September 30, 2025 was 5,036 (not including foreigners), with 2,549 males and 2,487 females.
+The total population of Niseko Town on 1 January 2023, was 5,088 (including foreigners), with 2,560 males and 2,528 females.

 The population decreased from 1920 to 1940, but increased temporarily after World War II.
 However, the population began to decline again around 1960, when depopulation began to become more pronounced nationwide, and by 1980 it had dropped to less than half of its 1920 level.
 Since then, the population has remained flat, although there have been some fluctuations.

 Resort

 The Niseko Tourism Zone, which includes Niseko Town, is located at the foot of Niseko Annupuri and is famous as an international ski resort area.
 The reason is that Japan's economy has been stagnant for more than 30 years, making it one of the cheapest ski resorts in the world.

 Transportation

 Niseko is located in the southwestern part of Hokkaido.
 The nearest airport is New Chitose Airport.
 JR Hokkaido, taxis, limousines and rental vehicles are some of the options to get to Niseko.
 The journey from the airport takes around 2 hours and 30 minutes.
 Niseko has day trips to many of the surrounding areas.

 The Hokkaidō Shinkansen (bullet train) linking Kutchan (倶知安) with Tokyo and Sapporo is scheduled to open in March 2031.